Image gen compared

 Unlike DALL-E, SD supports two types of inputs: text prompts and images accompanied by text prompts.
 The maximum prompt length varies from version to version.
 SD 3, for example, allows for up to 10,000 characters— so your description can be almost endless.
 But, of course, you typically get along with fewer words.
 The key idea here is to be as specific as possible: Clearly define the desired art style, elements, and colors.

-If you work via DreamStudio, locally, on Google Colab, or connect your app through API, you can further tailor your description with a negative prompt to avoid unwanted details.
+If you work via DreamStudio, locally, on Google Colab, or connect your app through API, you can further tailor your description with a negative prompt.

 You may also add weights at the end of words to make them more or less important.
 The default weight of each word is 1, so apply